Input-to-state stability for bilinear feedback systems: Examples

 It is obvious that $B_i$, $i=1,2$, are bounded from $U_i$ to $X$ and that $C$ is bounded from $X$ to $Y$.
-With these spaces and operators \eqref{eq:wave_equation_first_order} can be seen as a bilinear feedback system \ref{eq:BFS} with bilinearity $N:X \times Y \rightarrow U_2$ given by
+With these spaces and operators, \ref{eq:LS} is well-posed and \eqref{eq:wave_equation_first_order} can be seen as a bilinear feedback system \ref{eq:BFS} with bilinearity $N:X \times Y \rightarrow U_2$ given by